buresjan/meshgen/README.md

 geom.save_voxel_mesh_to_text("glenn_voxel_mesh.txt")  # writes geom_/dim_/val_ files
 ```

-This route produces the same output format as the `.geo` route and supports splitting for large models.
+This route produces the same output format as the `.geo` route and supports segment-based splitting with the same semantics.

 ## Geometry API (Python)